CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

  8. Tune the PID for both the primary and auxiliary PID using the above methods.

 .. tip:: Primary and Auxiliary PID can initially be tuned independently to simplify the tuning process.
 Tune the primary PID gains while keeping the Auxiliary target constant, then tune the auxiliary PID gains while keeping the primary target constant (ie. using zero-turn movement).
-The primary and auxiliary gain sets can then be further tuned when exuting motion using both PID loops simultaneously.
+The primary and auxiliary gain sets can then be further tuned when executing motion using both PID loops simultaneously.